 We made extensive changes to the navigation in order to highlight all the great content about our software.
 In each case, I also relied on studies from HCI literature to help guide the design.
 In some cases, additional design activities such as card-sorting were conducted to determine how to sort content.

-I also took this opportunity to move the way our website was structured on WordPress to a more modular system, based on a paper prototyping I did for this project.
+I also took this opportunity to move the way our website was structured on our CMS to a more modular system.
+This allowed for more flexibility in terms of future changes, and quicker development.

 Measuring the results

 We measured results in a variety of ways.

 The most positive signal was that the monthly leads contacting Jonar via our website more than doubled on a month-to-month basis.